lucio1907/Ecommerce-React/README.md

-# 🥇 Ecommerce using React JS and Firebase for the Final Project of CoderHouse!.
+# 🥇 Ecommerce using React JS and Firebase for CoderHouse's Final Project!.
 ## 📄 Description:
-CoClothes is a Ecommerce of Clothes as his name says, in the web you can buy diferents products from T-shirts to complete Outfits.
+CoClothes is a Ecommerce of Clothes as his name says, in the web you can buy diferents products from T-shirts to full Outfits.

 The web have 4 sections to navigate, each section have numerous products for buy.
 What are you waiting for?